MicrosoftDocs/azure-docs/articles/synapse-analytics/migration-guides/oracle/2-etl-load-migration-considerations.md

 - **File Extract**: extract the data from the Oracle tables to flat delimited files, normally in CSV format.
 You can extract table data in several ways:

-    - Use standard Oracle tools such as SQLPlus, SQL Developer, and SQLcl.
+    - Use standard Oracle tools such as SQL\*Plus, SQL Developer, and SQLcl.
     - Use ODI to generate flat files.
     - Use Oracle connector in Data Factory to unload Oracle tables in parallel to enable data loading by partitions.
     - Use a [third-party](../../partner/data-integration.md) ETL tool.